andreaborelli/javascript-es6-typescript-fundamentals/README.md

    code .
 ## Usage

-you can test the code to do exercises by going to: [ES6 playground](https://demo.fabiobiondi.io/es6playground/)
+you can test the code to do exercises by going to: [ES6 playground](https://demo.fabiobiondi.io/es6playground/) by [Fabio Biondi](https://www.fabiobiondi.dev/)

 ## License
 Distributed under the MIT License.
 See LICENSE for more information.